Currency:USD $

 2. Revenue Generation: Licensing patents can become an income stream, offsetting development costs.

-3. Strategic Security: Holding various patents ensures that if a new market trend aligns, the company is prepared to capitalize on it quickly.
+3. Strategic Security: Holding various patents means that if a new market trend aligns, the company is prepared to capitalize on it quickly.

 This tactic isn't unique to Sony.
 Other gaming giants like Nintendo, Sega, Konami, and Capcom also treat patents as strategic assets.
 These companies patent almost every novelty in game mechanics and subsequently license these patents.